puppetlabs-toy-chest/puppet-quest-guide/quests/application_orchestrator.md

 Puppet's Application Orchestrator extends Puppet's declarative model from the level of the single node to the multi-node application.
-Describe your application in Puppet code, and let the Application Orchestrator handle the implementation.
+Describe your application in Puppet code, and let the orchestrator handle the implementation.

 When you're ready to get started, type the following command: